 There are also several islands nearby that many travelers choose to go to (Brac, Solta, Hvar) via ferries.
 We didn’t have the time to get to these and had plenty of other things to do in Split, like walk the riverfront at night or spend the afternoon at the beautiful and historically fascniating Diocletian Palace https://en.wikipedia.org/wiki/Diocletian%27s_Palace and the bell tower (Yet again, use Rick’s Self Guided Walk- no I don’t get paid by him, but would gladly take an afternoon coffee with him next time he’s in Munich; hint hint)

 If you are even semi-physically fit, I can’t recommend the short 15 minute climb up the Marjam hill overlooking all of Split.
 Grab a drink at the cafe at the top and soak in the ocean, cities and mountains all in one glorious view.
 You can either continue on to any of the many paths for an hour or longer hike, make your way to the small zoo or simply just return back to the old town.

 Note: I only rated Split as 2 stars because it is so far south and therefore takes a long time and possibly money to get to and I thought the beaches near Medulin and Pula were better, less crowded and had better swimming.
 However, as a town, Split was still great and definitely worth-while.

-After two trips to Croatia, I could easily go back.
+After two trips to Croatia, I could easily go back and if I do, I would follow an itinerary, like this 8 day one.
 There are still cities that I would still like to see such as Zadar or Korcula.
 You know a location is special when you want to keep returning.
 Where have you been in Croatia?
 What were your favorite moments soaking up the truly wonderful atmosphere of the country?